 - To use this schedule guide, first locate the school which the student is attending.
 Next, locate the stop closest to the student's residence.

-- Students should be at their stop 5 to 10 minutes before the scheduled pick-up time for that stop.
+- Students should be at their stop 10 minutes before the scheduled pick-up time for that stop.
 (The times listed may require adjustments during the school year.)

 - Parents of Exceptional Education students who require special transportation according to the student's Individualized Education Plan (IEP) will be contacted directly by mail with the child's bus stop information before the first day of school.